aurora-sim/Aurora-WebUI/README.md

 # Trouble Shooting
-* Don't forget to set up your php.ini mail

 ## Errors with viewing or logging users into WebUI (not admin users)
 * Make sure that an Aurora.Addon.WebAPI.dll is in the bin/ folder of the place that are you running Aurora (or Aurora.Server) from.